-Your UNCuyo professors will help you acclimate to the academic culture of Argentine higher education institutions through the half credit course you will take in your first semester.
+The Resident Director will help you acclimate to the academic culture of Málaga.
 You also have a personal responsibility to create your environment: get out, explore, find opportunities to interact with local people on your own, and speak Spanish!
-The best thing that you can do is accept that you will be uncomfortable in many situations, academically, and socially.
-This is normal you're in a completely foreign environment.
+The best thing that you can do is to accept that you will be uncomfortable in many situations, academically, and socially.
+This is normal-you're in a completely foreign environment.
 Step out of your comfort zone, and you will be pleased to see how you develop over time.